eaglezoli/obsidian/Untitled 1.md

 # My 30-Day Breakfast Challenge

-I have a confession to make… I’m a cereal merchant.
+I have a confession to make.
+I’m a cereal merchant.

 No, not the sugary neon-colored kind with cartoon mascots.
-I’m talking about the M&S “healthy” range.
-The 1, 5, and 6 ingredient boxes?
+I’m talking about the M&S "healthy" range.
+The 1, 5, and 6 ingredient boxes.
 Genuinely decent.
 Quick, clean, no faff.
-But still… it’s just pour, crunch, go.
+But still, it’s just pour, crunch, go.
 Feels more like fuelling up than actually eating.
 It could be worse, at least it's not neon.

 And what I’ve started to realise is that I want my mornings to feel a bit more intentional.
 A bit more made.
 Not just swallowed between emails and door slams.